• London School Of Coffee

 Antigua Coffee

 Antigua is, perhaps, Guatemala’s best-known coffee growing region.
-Rich volcanic soil, low humidity, lots of sun, and cool nights characterize the region and make for some of Guatemala’s most extraordinary coffees.
+Rich volcanic soil, low humidity, plenty of sunlight, and cool nights characterize the region and make for some of Guatemala’s most extraordinary coffees.
 The valley around the town of Antigua (from which the region gets its name) is surrounded by three volcanoes: Agua, Fuego, and Acatenango.
 Every so often, Fuego—one of Guatemala’s three active volcanoes—adds a fresh dusting of mineral-rich ash to Antigua’s soil.
 Volcanic pumice in the soil retains moisture, which helps offset Antigua’s low rainfall.
 Nights can be quite cold.
 In Antigua, shade is especially dense to protect the coffee plants from the region’s occasional frost.

 Average harvest season: January – mid March